Alylamppuvegaanit/discord-voice-bot/README.md

 install python dependencies with command
 `pip install -r requirements.txt`

+OTHER DEPENDENCIES:

-On top of the python dependencies, FFMPEG is required.
-On ubuntu/debian, it can be installed with `sudo apt install ffmpeg`
+- FFMPEG is required for audio playback.
+On ubuntu/debian, it can be installed with `sudo apt install ffmpeg`.
 For other operating systems and package managers, see [https://ffmpeg.org/](https://ffmpeg.org/)

+- Chromium is required for youtube integration.
+On ubuntu/debian, it can be installed with `sudo apt install chromium`

+Text to speech package is installed by running script `setup_multivoice.sh`.

 The program also needs to be supplied a valid discord bot token, which should be stored in a file called .env, specidfied by a line `TOKEN=...`